mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Linux-Unix - GPT (GUID Partition Table) Related Items.md

 You can now run `lsblk` and see the partions are gone on that device:

     lsblk

+When that is all done, run `sfdisk` to check the basic info on the device again:

+    sudo sfdisk -g /dev/sdb

 And the output should be a clean report of device details without GPT/GUI a warning: